Nelitarnia/WO3U-speedrun-guide/character-notes.md

 She can't participate in infinite jumps since her air special ends in a downsmash.

+## Daqiao

+- Speed / Speed + Fellowship

+### Good angled glitch

+She is able to breach up to medium-thick walls with either her sprint attack or Musou.

+### Average attacking through walls

+Her air special's projectile can hit a short length through walls.

+### Average high jump

+Like with Xiaoqiao, her charged air attack gives a bit of height, but the effect is worse than you'd expect.

+Her air special moves her backwards and gives very minimal height if any.
+However, you can double jump after it.

+Her C5 is a launcher that gives her a good starting height.

+Highest jump so far: C5 -> jump -> air special -> jump -> air charge attack.
+(Enough to clear about 1.5 tiers at Luoyang stairs.)

+### Good infinite jump

+Her air special moves her backwards and gives mild height, and it can be followed up with double jump.
+The height gain is overall slower than with Ayane.
+It's a bit tricky to use since she falls down pretty quickly.
+She is comparable (and slower) to Wang Yuanji in an IJ chain.

+She probably becomes a better infinite jumper while angled since the air special's backwards motion will be converted into height in this state.

+### Average speed movement

+She is able to use double jumping to exceed her regular running speed.

+### Good combat setup?

+Ground special's fireball can hit at a long range with a few second delay.
+The range and speed of the attack might be helpful somewhere where you need this type of control.

+## Deng Ai

+- Power / Power + Fellowship

+### Good angled glitch

+He is able to breach up to medium-thick walls with either his sprint attack, C4 or EX.

+### Average attacking through walls

+His air special can hit a few meters through walls.

+### Average high jump

+Charged air attack's trajectory changes depending on your current air momentum, but it's hard to cross the ledge with it.

+You can interrupt both of his air attacks with air special, and the air special gives a bit of height.

+Highest jump so far: jump -> (while rising) charged air attack -> (at top height) air special (turn opposite direction).
+(Enough to cross 1.3 tiers at Luoyang stairs.)

+### Other notes

+He cannot participate in infinite jumps since his air special ends in a downsmash.

 ## Dian Wei

 • Power / Potence + Fortitude